Polymorphodon

 Polymorphodon is an extinct genus of archosauriform reptile from the Middle Triassic of Germany.
 The only known species is Polymorphodon adorfi, discovered in Lower Keuper (Erfurt Formation) deposits at a quarry in Eschenau, Germany.
-Polymorphodon is notable for its heterodont dentition, with long and conical premaxillary teeth followed by thin maxillary teeth with large serrations.
-Maxillary teeth near the back of the mouth are short and leaf-shaped, similar to some living and extinct reptiles with a herbivorous or omnivorous diet.
-This may suggest that Polymorphodon had some reliance on plants in its diet, a rarity among basal archosauriforms, most of which are carnivores.
+Polymorphodon is notable for its heterodont dentition, with long, conical premaxillary teeth followed by thin maxillary teeth with large serrations.
+Maxillary teeth near the back of the mouth are short and leaf-shaped, similar to those of some living and extinct reptiles with a herbivorous or omnivorous diet.
+This may suggest that Polymorphodons diet included some plants, a rarity among basal archosauriforms, most of which are carnivores.